HyowonKim-P1/5GmmWavePHDFilterMapFusion/README.md

 ```

 ## Authors
-The code was developed by [Hyowon Kim], Ph.D. student at Hanyang University, Seoul, South Korea.
+The code was developed by Hyowon Kim, Ph.D. student at Hanyang University, Seoul, South Korea.

 For more information, please see **[here](https://arxiv.org/abs/xxx)**
 ```